-Students in violation of Dress Code policy will be required to change clothes and could face additional consequences if violations continue:
+Students in violation of Dress Code policy will be required to change clothes and are assigned the following consequences:

-11. False Information - A student shall not give or assist in giving false or fictitious information to any police department, fire department, school official, or other person acting in an official and lawful capacity.

-12. Fighting - A student shall not engage in physical or verbally abusive provocative activities or conduct directed toward another person which leads or, under the circumstances, could lead to harm to such other person or bystander.
-A student violating this rule will receive three (3) days out-of-school suspension for the first offense, five (5) days out-of-school suspension for the second offense and ten (10) days out-of-school suspension and possible expulsion for the third offense.

-13. Frightening, Degrading or Disgraceful Acts - A student shall not while on school premises, under school authority (including buses) or while at any school-sponsored activity, function, or event, engage in any act or conduct which, under the circumstances, a reasonable person would believe does or is intended to frighten, degrade or disgrace the person toward whom the act or conduct is directed.
+- · First Offense: warning - · Second Offense: points, phone call home - Third Offense and beyond: two-hour Wednesday School - 11.
+False Information -A student shall not give or assist in giving false or fictitious information to any police department, fire department, school official, or other person acting in an official and lawful capacity. - 12.
+Fighting -A student shall not engage in physical or verbally abusive provocative activities or conduct directed toward another person which leads or, under the circumstances, could lead to harm to such other person or bystander.
+A student violating this rule will receive three (3) days out-of-school suspension for the first offense, five (5) days out-of-school suspension for the second offense and ten (10) days out-of-school suspension and possible expulsion for the third offense. - 13.
+Frightening, Degrading or Disgraceful Acts -A student shall not while on school premises, under school authority (including buses) or while at any school-sponsored activity, function, or event, engage in any act or conduct which, under the circumstances, a reasonable person would believe does or is intended to frighten, degrade or disgrace the person toward whom the act or conduct is directed.
 A student shall not, while on school premises, under school authority (including buses) or while at any school-sponsored activity, function, or event, or with reckless disregard engage in any act or conduct which causes another person to reasonably believe that such student will cause physical harm to the person or property of such other person.
-(Some examples of degrading acts are racial, ethnic, or religious slurs.)

-14. Gambling - A student shall not engage in any form of gambling on school premises, under school authority (including buses), or while at any school-sponsored activity, function, or event.
+(Some examples of degrading acts are racial, ethnic, or religious slurs.) - 14.
+Gambling -A student shall not engage in any form of gambling on school premises, under school authority (including buses), or while at any school-sponsored activity, function, or event.